Common questions. Straight answers.

 How fast can you respond to storm damage?

-Same-day or next-morning.
-During major wind events we run extended hours to tarp, brace, or temporarily secure the most urgent breaches.
+Storm-damage calls are prioritized on the line.
+During major wind events the crews work extended hours to tarp, brace, or temporarily secure the most urgent breaches.
 Pool-barrier and street-facing sections go to the top of the queue.

 Do you coordinate with my insurance?

-We don't bill the insurance directly, but we make the claim easy.
+Contractors generally don't bill insurance directly, but the paperwork makes the claim easy.
 Detailed photos, written damage report, line-item scope of repair or rebuild.
 Your adjuster uses that to process the claim.